luciomartinez/luciomartinez.github.io/_posts/2020-08-26-enable-cookie-banner-in-10-minutes.markdown

 ![Cookie banner saying "This website uses cookies to ensure you get the best experience on our website." with a link that reads "Learn more" and a button saying "Got it!"](https://pbs.twimg.com/media/EgWRQ_7X0AA3GWw?format=jpg&name=medium)

-Now you can see cookie banner is present letting visitors know that the website makes use of cookies.
+Now you can see the cookie banner present letting visitors know the website makes use of cookies.

-However, should visitors want to disable them, they have no way to do so.
-A better approach would be to let visitors decide whether enable or not cookies on the website.
+A better approach would be to let visitors disable cookies on the website.
 I invite you to read the [How To Opt In Google Analytics](/cookies/2020/09/18/how-to-implement-google-analytics-with-opt-in) article where you can find this approach's implementation in detail.

 # Conclusions